History of the Jews in Hungary: Deportation to Auschwitz

 The first transports to Auschwitz began in early May 1944, and continued, even as Soviet troops approached.
 The Hungarian government was solely in charge of the Jews' transportation up to the northern border.
 The Hungarian commander of the Kassa (Košice) railroad station meticulously recorded the trains heading to Auschwitz with their place of departure and the number of people inside them.
 The first train went through Kassa on May 14.
 On a typical day, there were three or four trains, with between 3,000 and 4,000 people on each train, for a total of approximately 12,000 Jews delivered to the extermination facilities each day.
 There were 109 trains during these 33 days through June 16.
 (There were days when there were as many as six trains.)
 Between June 25 and 29, there were 10 trains, then an additional 18 trains on July 5–9.
 The 138th recorded train (with the 400,426th victim) heading to Auschwitz via Kassa was on July 20.
 Another 10 trains were sent to Auschwitz via other routes (24,000+ people) (the first two left Budapest and Topolya on April 29, and arrived at Auschwitz on May 2), while 7 trains with 20,787 people went to Strasshof between June 25 and 28 (2 each from Debrecen, Szeged, and Baja; 1 from Szolnok).
 The unique Kastner train left for Bergen-Belsen with 1,685 people on June 30.

 By July 9, 1944, 437,402 Jews had been deported, according to Reich plenipotentiary in Hungary Edmund Veesenmayer's official German reports.
 One hundred and forty-seven trains were sent to Auschwitz, where most of the deportees were murdered on arrival.
-Because the crematoria could not cope with the number of corpses, special pits were dug near them, where bodies were simply burned.
-It has been estimated that one third of the murdered victims at Auschwitz were Hungarian.
+Because the crematoria could not cope with the corpses, special pits were dug near them, where bodies were burned.
+It has been estimated that one-third of the murdered victims at Auschwitz were Hungarian.

-For most of this time period, 12,000 Jews were delivered to Auschwitz in a typical day, among them the future writer and Nobel Prize-winner Elie Wiesel, at age 15.
+For most of this period, 12,000 Jews were delivered to Auschwitz in a typical day, among them the future writer and Nobel Prize-winner Elie Wiesel, at age 15.
 Photographs taken at Auschwitz were found after the war showing the arrival of Jews from Hungary at the camp.

 The devotion to the cause of the "final solution" of the Hungarian gendarmes surprised even Eichmann himself, who supervised the operation with only twenty officers and a staff of 100, which included drivers, cooks, etc.